 Your workplace culture may impact patient outcomes

-Dr. Fady Balaa, a surgeon and director at Saegis, believes that “surgeons play a key role in establishing a safe intraoperative culture” in part “through effective leadership behaviours.”
-These behaviours include effectively dealing with pressure, supporting surgical team members, and setting and maintaining standards for safety.9 When surgeons adopt these behaviours, says Dr. Balaa, “they can harness the collective input of the entire surgical team to inform diagnostic decision-making."
+Dr. Fady Balaa, a surgeon and physician advisor at the CMPA, believes that “surgeons play a key role in establishing a safe intraoperative culture” in part “through effective leadership behaviours.”
+These behaviours include effectively dealing with pressure, supporting surgical team members, and setting and maintaining standards for safety.8 When surgeons adopt these behaviours, says Dr. Balaa, “they can harness the collective input of the entire surgical team to inform diagnostic decision-making."

 The bottom line